nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### 3.5.1.
 Undo Command

 You accidentally marked an undone task as `done`.
 You can quickly `undo` what you've done and get the task back by using this command.
-Note that you can only undo a maximum of 5 commands.
+Note that you can undo all commands you've run since you opened the application.
+Once you close the application, all undo data is lost and you won't be able to undo previous commands upon restarting the application.

 ##### Format: `undo`